 Vanpool may be an option for a larger group of employees (6-15) that live greater distances from their work sites.
 If you live at least 15 miles away from work, you are eligible to participate in a vanpool.
 Vanpool riders pay a monthly fee to cover the costs of operating the vehicle (fuel, insurance and maintenance).
+Capitol Rideshare will pay a monthly subsidy to cover the lease cost for each eligible state employee who participates in a qualifying vanpool.
 Valley Metro, through a contract with Enterprise, furnishes vans to registered commuter groups.
 Capitol Rideshare's vanpool webinar explains options for state employees in detail:

 Participating in a Vanpool

 If you work at a large site, this might be an ideal setting to seek others who are interested in forming a vanpool.
 Work with your agency’s Travel Reduction Coordinator to recruit additional riders for a vanpool.
 Ask to post a vanpool riders wanted form on the break bulletin board or in another employee common area.
-If you do not work at a large site or cannot find coworkers at your workplace who live near you, then be sure to register at SharetheRide.com to find potential vanpool commuters.
+If you do not work at a large site or cannot find coworkers at your workplace who live near you, then be sure to register for a free acount at Capitol Rideshare RideAmigos to find potential pooling partners.

-The vanpool driver rides for free; the driver is responsible for the vehicle and for collecting fares from the passengers.
+Each vanpool must have a coordinator who is responsible for the vehicle and for collecting fees from the passengers.
+This is usually the primary driver.
 All potential drivers must meet minimum qualifications to drive a van for the vanpool:

 - Minimum age of 25 years